Rigged Configurations and Kashiwara Operators: Introduction

-The algorithm of $\Phi$ is a rather complicated combinatorial procedure which is explained in Section \ref{sec:def_RCbijection}.
-Nevertheless it is known that the map $\Phi$ has a lot of nice properties and seems to have a deep mathematical origin.
-For example, one of the most important properties of the rigged configuration bijection is that we can regard the algorithm $\Phi$ as a general form of the combinatorial $R$-matrices (\cite{KSS:2002} for type $A^{(1)}_n$ case and \cite{S:2005,SS,OSSS:2012} for type $D^{(1)}_n$ case).
-See Remark \ref{rem:combR} for more precise meanings.
-This property is the basis for providing the action and angle variables of the box-ball systems \cite{KOSTY,KSY2}.
-Moreover, as an application of the relationship with the box-ball system we have a representation theoretical interpretation of the algorithm of $\Phi^{-1}$ for type $A^{(1)}_n$ \cite{Sak2}, though the full understanding of the rigged configurations themselves is yet to be seen.
+The algorithm of~$\Phi$ is a~rather complicated combinatorial procedure which is explained in Section~\ref{sec:def_RCbijection}\footnote{For the most general tensor products $B^{r_1,s_1}\otimes B^{r_2,s_2}\otimes\dots\otimes B^{r_L,s_L}$ of type $D^{(1)}_n$, a~proof of the well-def\/inedness of the bijection~$\Phi$ is the subject of~\cite{OSSS:2012}.
+However we will not assume this fact in the present paper since the paper~\cite{OSSS:2012} is yet not available for the public.
+After Conjecture~\ref{conj:well_def}, we summarize the known cases of this result.}.
+Nevertheless it is known that the map~$\Phi$ has a~lot of nice properties and seems to have a~deep mathematical origin.
+For example, one of the most important properties of the rigged conf\/iguration bijection is that we can regard the algorithm~$\Phi$ as a~general form of the combinatorial $R$-matrices (\cite{KSS:2002} for type $A^{(1)}_n$ case and~\cite{S:2005,SS} for type $D^{(1)}_n$ case).
+See Remark~\ref{rem:combR} for more precise meanings.
+This property is the basis for providing the action and angle va\-riab\-les of the box-ball systems~\cite{KOSTY,KSY2}.
+Moreover, as an application of the relationship with the box-ball system we have a~representation theoretical interpretation of the algorithm of $\Phi^{-1}$ for type $A^{(1)}_n$~\cite{Sak2}, though the full understanding of the rigged conf\/igurations themselves is yet to be seen.